RESCHEDULED: 9th Annual Giant Loop Ride, SEPT 18-20, 2020 at Crystal Crane Hot Springs, Oregon

 What’s included with your $300:

-* Two nights of no-hookups camping and hot springs access (if you want RV hookups or cabins, please contact Crystal Crane Hot Springs directly to make reservations before April 30, 2020)
+* Two nights of no-hookups camping and hot springs access (if you want RV hookups or cabins, please contact Crystal Crane Hot Springs directly to make new reservations or change previous ones.)

 * GL drinkware and 2020 GL Ride t-shirt